schar/comp-sem/exercises/week4.md

 from `a`'s to assignment-dependent `b`'s, how can I make an assignment-dependent `b`? **Use the types to guide you!**)

-I won't make you prove that your answeres here satisfy the Monad Laws, but I very much encourage you to check.
+I won't make you prove that your answers here satisfy the Monad Laws, but I very much encourage you to check.
 It's actually way more straightforward to do so for `G` than for `[]` or `List`.